Canting arms, apple ~ appleton.

 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Open, Between, Garnished, Embattled, Appleton, David B., Pointed, Eradicated, Azure, Boa, Bordure, Wreath, Head, Carbuncle, Charged, Upon (wreath), Crest, Ogee, Party per fess, Created, Outlined in sable, Doubled, Twelve, Two, Coat of arms, Mullet, Personal, War cry, Gules, Leaved, Illuminated, Interpreted, Mantling, Motto, Book, Flame, Apple, Or, Pegasus, Fimbriated, Argent, Demi, Vert, Slipped, Grasping, Crest and mantling, Freehand, One, Helm and Tree.
+Open, Between, Embattled, Appleton, David B., Pointed, Azure, Boa, Bordure, Wreath, Head, Carbuncle, Charged, Heraldry and heralds, Upon (wreath), Crest, Ogee, Party per fess, Created, Outlined in sable, Dexter, Doubled, Twelve, Two, In chevron, In chief, Rolled, Erect, Coat of arms, Mullet, Fernando Marán Bié, Flank, Personal, Gules, Leaved, Illuminated, Interpreted, Mantling, Motto, Book, Apple, Or, Argent, Vert, Slipped, Grasping, Crest and mantling, Freehand, One and Helm.

 Dr. Antonio Salmerón y Cabañas,